Krayulu/pyspark-streaming-examples/README.md

 It is released under the Apache License v2.

 # Reqiurements
-hadoop2.7
+hadoop2.7 and above,
-Spark 2.2.X and above
+Spark 2.2.X and above,
-Python 2.7 and above
+Python 2.7 and above,

 # Covers
-structured_streaming_kafka.py
+structured_streaming_kafka.py,
 structured-streaming.py